 26 gm salt (5 1/4 teaspoon)

-If I’m truly in a rush, I just mix everything including salt (no more autolyse) and leave for 4-8 hours for the bacteria and yeast to naturally “knead” and ferment the dough.
+I mix everything and store in the refrigerator for 12-24 hours, allowing the bacteria and yeast to naturally “knead” and ferment the dough.

 Doing the Window Pane Test: